osmandapp/web/main/blog/2022-12-31-ny-resolutions/index.md

 * **Android / iOS**

-Finalize and make a stable release of 3D fully offline worldwide map.
+Finalize and make a stable release of a 3D fully offline worldwide map.

 ![3D](./3d-relief.png)